nlbdev/nlb-scss/README.md

 An SCSS example using Grunt

 1. Install [NodeJS](https://nodejs.org/en/)
-2. Install Grunt with npm: `npm i -g grunt`
+2. Install Grunt with npm: `npm i -g grunt` (run in command-line at the root folder)
 3. Run `npm install`

 To compile once run `grunt`